This Used to Be My Playground: Chart performance

 "This Used to Be My Playground" also reached peak positions of number two on the Hot 100 Airplay and number four on the Adult Contemporary charts.
+It topped the US Cash Box Top 100 in the same period.
 On September 10, 1992, it was certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
 Billboard ranked it at number 22 on their list of "Madonna's 40 Biggest Hits" on the Hot 100.
 In Canada, the song debuted at number 60 on the RPM Top Singles chart on July 4, 1992.
 After seven weeks it reached the top of the chart and was present for a total of 19 weeks.
 It also reached number two on the RPM Adult Contemporary chart.

 In the United Kingdom, the song debuted at number five on the UK Singles Chart, and reached a peak of number three the week of August 25, 1992, and was present on the top 100 for a total of 9 weeks.
 It was certified silver by the British Phonographic Industry (BPI) on September 1, 1992, for shipments of 200,000 copies.
 The single has sold over 275,000 copies as of October 2010.
 In Italy, the song spent 4 consecutive weeks at the top of the Musica e dischi charts.
 The song also achieved great success across Europe, hitting number one in various countries including Finland and Sweden and charting within the top ten in other countries.
 It resulted in the song achieving a peak of number two on the European Hot 100 Singles chart.
 In Australia the song reached a peak of number nine on the ARIA Charts and received a gold certification from the Australian Recording Industry Association (ARIA) for shipment of 35,000 copies.